onorosaurosrex/mysqlPractise/README.md

 excercise we've had in the program, I will be updating it as there are some not solved.

-To use is you need to have the data bases we've worked with...
+nOW, To use iT you need to have the data bases we've worked with...
 Maybe I later will include those.